bhodorog/bhgrobots/README.md

 `rake test`

 `rake test[test_file1,test_file2]`, where _test\_file*_ can be any valid unit test file from _test/cases/test*_

+options to test/unit can be passed with `rake opts="......." test`

 ## Assumptions
 The following assumption regarding any future requirements have driven